Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Quality}

-\emph{Greed Balancing Search} selects the same features as \emph{Greedy Replacement Search} and only changes their assignment to the feature sets.
+\emph{Greedy Balancing} selects the same features as \emph{Greedy Replacement} and only changes their assignment to the feature sets.
 Thus, the summed feature-set quality remains the same, while the minimum feature-set quality may be higher due to balancing.
-Hence, the quality guarantee of \emph{Greedy Replacement Search} (cf.~Proposition~\ref{prop:afs:approximation-greedy-replacement}) holds here as well: \begin{proposition}[Approximation quality of \emph{Greedy Balancing Search}] Assume non-negative univariate feature qualities of $n$~features (cf.~Equation~\ref{eq:afs:univariate-filter}), $a \in \mathbb{N}_0$~alternatives, a dissimilarity threshold~$\tau$, desired feature-set size~$k$, and $k + a \cdot \lceil \tau \cdot k \rceil \leq n$.
-Under these conditions, \emph{Greedy Balancing Search} reaches at least a fraction of $\frac{\lfloor (1 - \tau) \cdot k \rfloor}{k}$ of the optimal objective values of the optimization problems for (1) sequential search (cf.~Equation~\ref{eq:afs:afs-sequential}), (2) simultaneous search with sum-aggregation (cf.~Equations~\ref{eq:afs:afs-simultaneous} and~\ref{eq:afs:afs-simultaneous-sum-objective}), and (3) simultaneous search with min-aggregation (cf.~Equations~\ref{eq:afs:afs-simultaneous} and~\ref{eq:afs:afs-simultaneous-min-objective}). \end{proposition} For min-aggregation in the objective, \emph{Greedy Balancing Search} can even be better than exact sequential search, as Example~\ref{ex:afs:greedy-replacement:worse-than-min-agg} shows, where the heuristic search would yield the same solution as exact simultaneous search with min-aggregation.
-However, the heuristic can also be worse than exact sequential search and exact simultaneous search, as Example~\ref{ex:afs:greedy-replacement:worse-than-exact} shows, where \emph{Greedy Balancing Search} would yield the same solution as \emph{Greedy Replacement Search}.
+Hence, the quality guarantee of \emph{Greedy Replacement} (cf.~Proposition~\ref{prop:afs:approximation-greedy-replacement}) holds here as well: \begin{proposition}[Approximation quality of \emph{Greedy Balancing}] Assume non-negative univariate feature qualities of $n$~features (cf.~Equation~\ref{eq:afs:univariate-filter}), $a \in \mathbb{N}_0$~alternatives, the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) as~$d(\cdot)$, a dissimilarity threshold~$\tau \in [0,1]$, desired feature-set size~$k \in \mathbb{N}$, and $k + a \cdot \lceil \tau \cdot k \rceil \leq n$.
+Under these conditions, \emph{Greedy Balancing} reaches at least a fraction of $\frac{\lfloor (1 - \tau) \cdot k \rfloor}{k}$ of the optimal objective values of the optimization problems for (1) sequential search (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}), (2) simultaneous search with sum-aggregation (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous} and Equation~\ref{eq:afs:afs-simultaneous-sum-objective}), and (3) simultaneous search with min-aggregation (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous} and Equation~\ref{eq:afs:afs-simultaneous-min-objective}). \end{proposition} For min-aggregation in the objective, \emph{Greedy Balancing} can even be better than exact sequential search, as Example~\ref{ex:afs:greedy-replacement:worse-than-min-agg} shows, where the heuristic search would yield the same solution as exact simultaneous search with min-aggregation.
+However, the heuristic can also be worse than exact sequential search and exact simultaneous search, as Example~\ref{ex:afs:greedy-replacement:worse-than-exact} shows, where \emph{Greedy Balancing} would yield the same solution as \emph{Greedy Replacement}.

 \paragraph{Limitations}